Stefan T. Vail Cooperative House

-In Ann Arbor, Michigan, Stefan T. Vail Cooperative House (or Vail House) is a housing cooperative for college students at the University of Michigan, Washtenaw Community College, and Eastern Michigan University.
+The Stefan T. Vail Cooperative House (or Vail House) is a housing cooperative for college students at the University of Michigan, Washtenaw Community College, and Eastern Michigan University located at 602 Lawrence Street in Ann Arbor, Michigan.
 A member of the Inter-Cooperative Council (ICC) in Ann Arbor, Vail house is named after Stefan Valavanis, a former ICC President who became a notable economist.
 It is one of only two known adobe buildings in Ann Arbor.

 History

-The building proper was constructed in 1853 and has been recognized by the Ann Arbor Historical Commission; one of the pillars on the front porch bears a plaque which identifies it as the Hubbell Gregory House.
-Gregory was the original owner of the house and his descendants lived there until 1914, when his daughter Jennie Gregory died.
+The building proper was constructed in 1848 by the family of Thomas and Margaret Mitchell, completed in the American Greek Revival style which typifies many Ann Arbor-area homes of the period.
+It has been recognized by the Ann Arbor Historical Commission; one of the pillars on the front porch bears a plaque which identifies it as the Hubbell Gregory House.
+Gregory married the Mitchell's daughter, and his descendants lived there until 1914 when his daughter Jennie Gregory died.
 Afterwards it became the residence of the family of Horace Greely Prettyman, who owned the Ann Arbor Press and White Swan Laundry.
 They added the porte cochere at this time.
 The Prettyman family lived here until around 1945, after which Abbie Schaefer took it over and ran it as a rooming house called Abby House.

 In 1960 it was purchased by the Inter-Cooperative Council and opened as women's cooperative housing in the fall of 1961.
 In 1991, it became the only all-female co-op in the ICC system, though today it is open to any gender.

-In addition to being one of the oldest houses in Ann Arbor, Vail House also boasts a magnificent oak tree in its front yard which has been estimated to be over two hundred years old.
+In addition to being one of the oldest houses in Ann Arbor, Vail House also boasts a magnificent bur oak tree in its front yard which has been estimated to be over two hundred years old.